sshamilton/IT394-Rowe-Prairie-Project/problem.md

 had a significant number of rooms as well as dates for the semester, made it difficult to navigate and use, and that this was why cadets stopped using it.

-## Proposed Solution - iRoom Inspector Web Application
+## Proposed Solution - AMI App Application
 Our Distributed Application Development team, consisting of CDT Chase Prairie '20, Co.
 C1 and CDT Anton Rowe '21, Co.
 E4 believes that this problem can be solved with a web application that cadets could use on their phones and laptops.
 Our team plans to develop a room inspection checklist app (web application) for facilitating inspecting AMI/SAMI